 The ever-changing variety of hull designs, engine configurations, and general boat capabilities place new demands on propeller performance.
-For beginners and old pros, Prop School offers tips and tricks to help understand and maximize propeller performance.

 Working in performance boating is exciting: It’s fast-paced.
 Propulsion systems and hull designs are in continual evolution.

 Rake is the angle of a propeller blade face relative to its hub.
 If the blade face is perpendicular to the hub, the prop has zero-degree rake.

 Continuing from Prop School…Part 3.
 Here I will explain everything you need to know about Blade Cup.
 Cup is a curl formed or cast into the trailing edge of a propeller blade.